netdata/blog/blog/2022-11-10-nvme-monitoring.md

 - Critical composite temperature time
 The time the device has been operating above the Critical Composite Temperature Threshold (CCTEMP).

 ### Thermal management transitions

 The thermal management transitions metrics measure the rate of temperature transitions of specific components on the device.
 These metrics can be helpful in troubleshooting temperature-related issues.

 - Thermal management temp1 transitions
-The number of times the controller has entered lower active power states or performed vendor-specific thermal management actions, minimizing performance impact, to attempt to lower the Composite Temperature due to the host-managed thermal management feature.
+The number of times the controller has entered lower active power states or performed vendor-specific thermal management actions, <b>minimizing performance impact</b>, to attempt to lower the Composite Temperature due to the host-managed thermal management feature.

 - Thermal management temp2 transitions
 The number of times the controller has entered lower active power states or performed vendor-specific thermal management actions, <b>regardless of the impact on performance (e.g., heavy throttling)</b>, to attempt to lower the Combined Temperature due to the host-managed thermal management feature.